fearofcode/arete-javafx-poc/README.md

     - Build a JAR with `mvn clean package`
     - Run the created JAR with `java -tar target/<output>.jar`.

-You can check for bugs with `mvn spotbugs:check`.
+You can check for bugs with `mvn clean spotbugs:check`.
 I intend to run it before every commit and keep it clean.

 LICENSE
 =======